Compliance to the Regulations

 - Software Development Plan - Define processes, deliverables, and development

 activities.
-The plan should include the Life Cycle Activities, Risk Management Plan (don't forget to include OTS software and Cyber-security risks), the Documentation Plan, and Configuration Management Plan
+The plan should include the Life Cycle Activities, Risk Management Plan (don't forget to include OTS software and Cyber-security risks), the Documentation Plan, and Configuration Management Plan, Change Control process, and Problem Resolution Process.

 - Software V&V Plan - Describe the plan to test the software.
-I like to include the unit test and integration test plans in this document, as well as the final system software verification tests.
+Include all verification activities in this document, including code review, unit test and integration test plans, as well as the final system software verification test plan.

 - Software Description - Describe what the software will do at a high level.
 Include programming